nwchemgit/nwchem/contrib/parsers/README.md

 ### Script for extracting data from RT-TDDFT simulations

-The following options can be used to extract data from RT-TDDFT simulations using the `RT-TDDFT simulations` script
+The following options can be used to extract data from RT-TDDFT simulations using the `nw_rtparse.py` script
 ```
-$ python RT-TDDFT simulations  -help
+$ python nw_rtparse.py  -help
 Usage: nw_rtparse [options] output.nwo [output2.nwo]

 Parse NWChem real-time TDDFT output for time-dependent quantities.